ABelliqueux/blender_io_export_psx_mesh/README.md

 `~/.config/blender/2.79/scripts/addons`

-# Steps to load your mesh
+# Steps to convert your mesh

   1. You must first triangulate your mesh (manually or via the modifier).